wind-whispered/NumOptimizationkit/README.md

 # NumOptimizationkit

-A Wolfram Mathematica package developed for Convex Optimization
+NumOptimizationkit is a Wolfram Mathematica package developed for Numerical Optimization.